coillarach/SET09102/notes/03_lifecycle.md

 [O'Regen, 2022, Ch.
 4](https://link-springer-com.napier.idm.oclc.org/chapter/10.1007/978-3-031-07816-3_4)

-You have probably heard of the Software Development Lifecycle (SDLC).
-Most books on software development refer to the SDLC as if it is a single definitive structure that can be applied in every case.
+Most books on software development refer to the Software Development Lifecycle (SDLC) as if it is a single definitive structure that can be applied in every case.
 However, that is not the case.
 There are multiple ways of understanding and organising the lifecycle of a software development project, and it is important to understand the options available with their advantages and disadvantages so that you can make appropriate choices.

 [ISO/IEC/IEEE 15288:2023](https://doi-org.napier.idm.oclc.org/10.1109/IEEESTD.2023.10123367)